xitizupreti/xitizupreti/README.md

 - 🌱 I’m currently learning **Web Developing.**

-- 👨‍💻 All about me is at [CLICK ME ❤](http://www.kshitizupreti.com.np)
+- 👨‍💻 All about me is at [ My Website ❤](http://www.kshitizupreti.com.np)

 - 📫 How to reach me **upreti.kshitiz.ku@gmail.com**